promptfoo/promptfoo/site/docs/providers/anthropic.md

 ```

 If the role `system` is specified, then it will be automatically added to the API request.
-All `user` or `assistant` roles will automatically converted into the right format for the API request.
+All `user` or `assistant` roles will automatically be converted into the right format for the API request.
 Currently, only type `text` is supported.

 The `system_message` and `question` are example variables that can be set with the `var` directive.